angular/angular/aio/content/guide/universal.md

 server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.

 The server \([Node.js Express](https://expressjs.com) in this guide's example\) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
-Under the hood, this calls Universal's `renderModule()` function, while providing caching and other helpful utilities.
+Under the hood, the render functions, while providing caching and other helpful utilities.

-The `renderModule()` function takes as inputs a *template* HTML page \(usually `index.html`\), an Angular *module* containing components, and a *route* that determines which components to display.
+The render functions takes as inputs a *template* HTML page \(usually `index.html`\), and Angular *module* containing components or a function that when invoked returns a `Promise` that resolves to an `ApplicationRef`, and a *route* that determines which components to display.
 The route comes from the client's request to the server.

 Each request results in the appropriate view for the requested route.
-The `renderModule()` function renders the view within the `<app>` tag of the template, creating a finished HTML page for the client.
+The render function renders the view within the `<app>` tag of the template, creating a finished HTML page for the client.

 Finally, the server returns the rendered page to the client.